Nevenall/sufficient-reason/System/Working_Magick.md

   Table: Generic Sphere Ratings

+### Meta-magick

+  Some sphere components extend the possibilities of your feat instead of directly realating to your effect.
+These we refer to generally as Meta-magick.
+The two most common forms are using the Corrispondence sphere for targeting your feat and Prime for extending the duration of it.

+  Meta-magick components are not required, but when used, they are separte instances of that sphere.

-### Targeting
+#### Targeting

   Without extra effort the effects of magick are localized to the mage and their most immediate environment.
-However, by adding a Correspondence component it is possible to make an effect reach a target or location at any distance.
-With the addition of Spirit the spell can reach into other worlds as well.
+However, by adding a Correspondence component it is possible to make a feat reach a target or location at any distance.
+With the addition of Spirit the feat can reach into other worlds as well.

-  Targeting through Correspondence can be a matter of pure distance, but it can also be a matter of reaching the target though intimate relations.
-The classic spell upon a lock of their hair is an example of Relational Correspondence from the Practice of Witchcraft.
+  Targeting with Correspondence can be a matter of pure distance, but it can also take the form of reaching the target through something closely realted to them.
+The classic "spell upon a lock of their hair" is an example of relational Correspondence from the practice of Witchcraft.

+  Range targeting allows for vast distances but even if you have the ability to target anywhere on earth you must be able to indentify a particular target.
+This can be done with line of sight unaided by mundane effects such as cameras or telescopes (mystick effects that match your focus may help), or by knowing in great detail where your target is at this exact momement.
+Without one of those things, you will need to use realational targeting instead.

+  With realational targeting you must possess some object that has a concrete relation to your target.
+Providing you can touch and hold this object you may attempt to channel your feat through it and at your target.

-  Rank    | Distance (Correspondence)      | Relation (Correspondence)
+  Dice    | Range (Correspondence)         | Relation (Correspondence)
   -------:|:-------------------------------|:--------------------------
   None    | Touch to immediate vicinity    | Yourself. d4      | Within a neighborhood          | A fresh body sample of your target. d6      | Within a large city            | A boon companion.
 A meaningful posession of your target. d8      | Within a state                 | A casual friend.
-An posession of your target. d10     | Within a large country         | A casual aquantaince.
+A posession of your target. d10     | Within a large country         | A casual aquantaince.
 A object your target touched.
   d12     | Within a continent             | Distance.
 One trivial kind of relation.
 These are the same color object.
-We are both human. d12, d6 | Anywhere on earth              | No connection.
+We are both human. d12, d6 | Anywhere on earth              | No object, only a concept that relates to your target.

   Table: Targeting Magick by Distance or Relation with Correspondence

-  Rank    | Extra-dimensionality (Spirit)
+  Dice    | Extra-dimensionality (Spirit)
   -------:|:---------------------------
   None    | Only the Mage's current locality and beings manifest upon it. d4      | Non-manifest spirits who've crossed into the current locality.